geowarin/tarec/README.md

 ## Configuration

+### index.html

+If no `index.html` is found at the root of your project, one will be generated for you.
+If you provide one, css and scripts will be injected for you, as described in the [html-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin).

 ### Static resources

 All the files in the `public` directory of your project will be served by the dev server and will be copied